Privacy Statement

 WHAT WE DISCLOSE TO OTHERS AND WHY

 We may share the personal information we collect from and about you within our organization and with certain third parties.
-For example, we may share your information with:
+Provided, however, sharing excludes text messaging originator opt-in data and consent; this information will not be shared with any third parties.

 • The UI, including, but not limited to, certain representatives in its hospitals/health clinics, colleges, departments, units, affiliated organizations, volunteer clubs, and student organizations for alumni relations and development purposes;